jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 course, you might choose to not generate the "See also" paragraphs as such.

-### `<emu-external-ref>`

-When the PDF refers to an external web resource by URL, the HTML version naturally turns that into a link, so you get an 'a' element in which the 'href' attribute value and the element content are the same.
-That repetition seemed error-prone to me, so I invented `<emu-external-ref>`, where the attribute 'href' gives the URL.
-I also added a 'linktext' attribute, to indicate what the text of the generated link should be -- so far, it's always "URL", but you might want something else.

 ### `<emu-formula>`

 When a prose paragraph includes text that would normally appear only in